-- What action (if any) should be taken to inform the parent/carer and/or child/vulnerable adult?
-A note of that conversation should be made. - The process for keeping the College informed of further action taken.
+- What action (if any) should be taken to inform the parent/carer and/or child/adult at risk?
+A note of that conversation should be made and added to the safeguarding portal (My Concern). - The process for keeping the College informed of further action taken.